ash1eygrace/practice/projects/how-many-days/README.md

 3. Choose the desired unit of time (days, weeks, months, or years) from the dropdown menu
 4. Click on the "Calculate" button

-The result will be displayed below the button, showing how long ago the selected date was in the chosen unit of time
+The result will be displayed below the button, showing how long ago the selected date was in the chosen unit of time.